dalmatialab/jupyterhub-nginx/README.md

 ## Note

-For this configuration, we decided to keep source code of the Jupyterhub, therefore we had to adjust Nginx reverse proxy server.
+For this configuration, we decided to keep source code of the Jupyterhub, therefore we had to adjust Nginx server.
 By default, Jupyter Notebook server uses port 8888, and it is accessed (thanks to configurable-http proxy and OAUTH) by the ENV variable passed from the hub.
 Simplified, this variable is just an URL path (/user/username) that matches the user's credentials, also this variable shouldn't be changed.
-[Reverse proxy](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/) is configured to use port 8888, and to pass all requests (that match certain path) to the localhost:APP_PORT.
+Having in mind this, [Reverse proxy](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/) is configured to use port 8888, and to pass all requests (that match certain path) to the localhost:APP_PORT.